kbutev/NotABadPlayer-Android/README.md

 * Upon UI interaction, views alert their presenters, which perform some logic based on the input

 * BaseView and BasePresenter have a lot of duplicate methods - view usually has "performAction" type of methods, presenter has "onEvent" type of methods, it looks messy, but surprisingly it gets the job done, UI is seperated from the logic

 * So many empty interface methods of BaseView and BasePresenter... extremely slow and boring to write

 Design:

-* CPU and energy efficient, memory ineffecient since the audio information is retrieved once and reused when trying to use the audio player.
+* CPU and energy efficient, memory ineffecient since the audio information is retrieved once and reused when trying to use the audio player

 * Virtually no exceptions are thrown, the try-catch blocks usually just print errors/warnings to log